-- To vote on a proposal to approve the issuance of shares of Yellow Roadway common stock pursuant to the merger agreement. - To vote on any proposal to approve adjournments or postponements of the Yellow Roadway special meeting, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the Yellow Roadway special meeting to approve the merger proposal.
+- · to vote upon a proposal to adopt the amended merger agreement, and - to vote upon a proposal to approve adjournments or postponements of the USF special meeting, if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the USF special meeting to approve the above proposal.

-Record Date of the Special Meetings
+Record Date

-Holders of record of Yellow Roadway common stock at the close of business on April 21, 2005 will be entitled to notice of and to vote at the Yellow Roadway special meeting.
+As indicated in the original proxy statement/prospectus, holders of record of USF common stock at the close of business on April 21, 2005 are entitled to notice of, and to vote, at the USF special meeting.